 Try to fix the problem that the AIM window reports.

 If you need to use the shell menu, log on to the NetBackup Appliance Shell Menu through an SSH session.
 When the AIM window appears, press the S key to close it.

 Go back to the AIM window on the IPMI console.

 If you tried fixing the problem, press the A key to attempt the self-test again.
-If you cannot fix the problem, contact Technical Support or press the R key to roll back the appliance to the previous software version.
+If you cannot fix the problem, contact Veritas Technical Support or press the R key to roll back the appliance to the previous software version.

 - After the upgrade has completed, the AIM window shows a summary of the upgrade results.

-the disk pools are back online, the appliance runs a self-diagnostic test.
+After the upgrade has completed and the disk pools are back online, the appliance runs a self-diagnostic test.
 Refer to the following file for the test results: